Chinese ceramics: Bronze Age

+The new custom, using pottery instead of bronze burial objects, started becoming popular in the Spring and Autumn period.
+In tombs of Eastern Zhou archaeologists found many pottery burial objects emulating different ritual bronzes (see illustration of ceramic ding).
+In the Warring States period new prominence was achieved by pottery with painting.
+It was made by firing plain greenware and then painting on the fired ware, with no further firing.
+Because of this, the colorings were prone to fading or peeling off, making such wares pure burial objects, not suitable for daily use.
+Similar to the burial pottery was practice of offering wooden and clay models of people as burial gifts, also established under the Zhou dynasty.
+The life-size Terracotta Army of the first emperor Qin Shi Huang is the most spectacular example of this funerary ceramics, but normally figures were small.
+From the Qin period the number of figures placed in tombs grew enormously.

-Han dynasty, 206 BC – 220 AD
+Han dynasty, 202 BC – 220 AD

 On some Chinese definitions, the first porcelain was made in Zhejiang province during the Eastern Han dynasty.
 Shards recovered from archaeological Eastern Han kiln sites estimated firing temperature ranged from 1260 to 1300 C. As far back as 1000 BC, the so-called "porcelaneous wares" or "proto-porcelain wares" were made using at least some kaolin fired at high temperatures.
 The dividing line between the two and true porcelain wares is not a clear one.
 Archaeological finds have pushed the dates to as early as the Han dynasty (206 BC – 220 AD).

 The late Han years saw the early development of the peculiar art form of hunping, or "soul jar": a funerary jar whose top was decorated by a sculptural composition.
 This type of vessel became widespread during the following Jin dynasty (266–420) and the Six Dynasties.

 The tomb figures that were to recur in the Tang were popular across society, but with more emphasis than later on model houses and farm animals.
 Green-glazed pottery, using lead-glazed earthenware in part of the later sancai formula, was used for some of these, though not for wares for use, as the raw lead made the glaze poisonous.